Training Diffusion Models with Reinforcement Learning: Introduction

-We apply our algorithm to the finetuning of large pretrained text-to-image diffusion models.
+We apply our algorithm to the finetuning of large text-to-image diffusion models.
 Our initial evaluation focuses on tasks that are difficult to specify via prompting, such as image compressibility, and those derived from human feedback, such as aesthetic quality.
-However, because many reward functions of interest are difficult to specify programmatically, finetuning procedures often rely on large-scale human labeling efforts to obtain a reward signal.
+However, because many reward functions of interest are difficult to specify programmatically, finetuning procedures often rely on large-scale human labeling efforts to obtain a reward signal \citep{ouyang2022instructgpt}.
 In the case of text-to-image diffusion, we propose a method for replacing such labeling with feedback from a vision-language model (VLM).
 Similar to RLAIF finetuning for language models \citep{bai2022constitutional}, the resulting procedure allows for diffusion models to be adapted to reward functions that would otherwise require additional human annotations.
 We use this procedure to improve prompt-image alignment for unusual subject-setting compositions.

 Our contributions are as follows.
 We first present the derivation and conceptual motivation of \methodours{}.
 We then document the design of various reward functions for text-to-image generation, ranging from simple computations to workflows involving large VLMs, and demonstrate the effectiveness of \methodours{} compared to alternative reward-weighted likelihood methods in these settings.
-Finally, we study the generalization and overoptimization effects resulting from our finetuning procedures.
+Finally, we demonstrate the generalization ability of our finetuning procedure to unseen prompts.